swagger-api/swagger-ui/README.md

 - Support for `collectionFormat` is partial.
 - l10n (translations) is not implemented.
 - Relative path support for external files is not implemented.
+- There are compatibility [issues](https://github.com/swagger-api/swagger-ui/labels/epic%3A%20usage%20in%20react%4016) with React 16.x.

 ## Security contact